Estimate Time8 min

 • Other family members or close friends

-• An organization you'd like to support
+• A charitable organization you'd like to support

-For some qualified plans, spouses are the primary beneficiary unless a spousal waiver has been obtained and/or the plan satisfies the applicable safe harbor provision.
+For some retirement plans, spouses are the primary beneficiary unless a spousal waiver has been obtained and/or the plan satisfies the applicable safe harbor provision.
 In community property states, spousal consent may be required if you name a beneficiary other than your spouse on certain accounts, like IRAs.

 How to add or change a beneficiary